 It’s also a shame because as a single parent, holidays are quite a financial burden.
 Who knows when we’ll get the chance to go away again?
 I also spend the majority of my annual leave going to Perth so my daughter can spend time with her dad.
 Hardly my idea of a holiday for US.

 Never mind, we are going to make the best of it.
-I am going to bring the fake tan, so it at least looks I’ve had a holiday (not that I’d be lying there tanning anyway – I’m all for sun protection #slipslopslap).
+I am going to bring the fake tan, so it at least looks like I’ve had a holiday (not that I’d be lying there tanning anyway – I’m all for sun protection #slipslopslap).
 Fingers crossed for a bit of sun at least, but we’re going to do as the kind lady on Facebook suggested and #danceintherain.

 Fiji – Day 1 (14th August 2016)